OPS-E2E-PPE/VBA-Docs/api/Project.Day.md

             End If
         Next D
     End With
-    MsgBox "There are " &amp; WorkingDays &amp; " working days in " _
+    MsgBox "There are " & WorkingDays & " working days in " _
-        &amp; R.Name &amp; "'s calendar."
+        & R.Name & "'s calendar."
 Next R
 ```